IDAES/idaes-ext/doc/build.md

 5. make
 6. make install

+## Building

+### Linux

+On Winodws make sure Docker Desktop is set to Linux mode.

+1. Go to the build-extensions directory
+2. Put coinhsl.zip in the extras directoy if you have it
+3. In a bash shell (can use git bash on Windows) run `sh build.sh {flavor}`

-### Build
+### Windows

-1. Get idaes-ext (clone or download from github)
-2. If you have the HSL, put the coinhsl.zip file in the same directory as idaes-ext (not in it peer to).
-Or in the directory were you plan to put the build directory later.
+The `build.sh` script does not work for the Windows build.
+There is a PowerShell script that will work.
+Make sure Docker Desktop is set to Windows mode (only works on Windows).

-3. Go to the idaes-ext directory
+1. Go to the build-extensions directory
+2. Put coinhsl.zip in the extras directoy if you have it
+3. In powershell run `.\build.ps1 windows --no-cache`

+### MacOS

+1. Checkout the idaes-ext repo.
-  * (optional recommended) run the build directory script to create a build directory (e.g. sh ./scripts/build_directory.sh ~/src/idaes-ext-build)
+2. In the idaes-ext directory run the script to copy the source files to a new build location (
+  `sh ./scripts/build_directory.sh ~/src/idaes-ext-build`).
-  * Go to the build directory.
+3. Go to the build directory.
-4. Run build scripts.
-The scripts assume the homebrew location is /opt/homebrew, and homebrew is active.
-  * > bash ./scripts/compile_solvers.sh darwin
+4. > bash ./scripts/compile_solvers.sh darwin
-  * > bash ./scripts/compile_libs.sh darwin
+5. > bash ./scripts/compile_libs.sh darwin
-  * > bash ./scripts/mac_collect.sh
+6. > bash ./scripts/mac_collect.sh

-If the build completes without errors the *.tar.gz files will be in the build directory.
+## Testing

+### x86 Windows and Linux

+We do testing with GitHub actions.
+There are container images on docker hub.

+### ARM64 Linux

+There is a python script `docker_linux_tests.py` in the idaes-ext/scripts directory.

+### macOS (Apple Silicon Only)

-### Test
+Test on clean VM.

-Usually install the binaries on a minimal VM with IDAES-PSE installed and see if the tests run properly.

 ## Release Hashes